YonkoSultan/BatteryCheck/README.md

 # BatteryCheck
-A program to send you a notification when your battery gets almost full, there are two languages :
+A program to send you a notification when your battery get full, there are two languages :

  Arabic (ar)
  English (en)